844-914-1942

 The number one rule for booking an empty leg flight is to be flexible.
 These flights have a predetermined route and schedule because they need to reposition an aircraft for its next chartered trip.
 While this means you can’t choose the exact time or destination, it’s precisely this lack of flexibility that creates the amazing price.
 If you can adjust your travel plans to match an available empty leg flight, you’ll be rewarded with the full private jet experience at a significantly lower cost.
 Keep your schedule open and be ready to act when the perfect flight appears.

-Plan Your Return Trip in Advance
+Don't Forget to Plan Your Return Trip

 Empty leg flights are almost always one-way trips.
 Once you land at your destination, you’ll need a separate plan to get home.
 Don’t let the return journey be an afterthought.
 As soon as you book your empty leg, start arranging your travel back.
 You might get lucky and find another empty leg heading in your direction, but it’s more likely you’ll need to book a standard private charter or a commercial flight.
 Planning this early ensures you won’t be left scrambling and can continue your trip with peace of mind.